We are committed to providing an accessible user experience for all website visitors.

 If you fly into Denver, which is at 5,280 feet, it is smart to stay the first night at a hotel in the Denver area.
-The next day you can arrive at Beaver Creek.
-This chance to acclimate and rest helps your body adjust to the altitude.
+The next day you can arrive at Beaver Creek, which opens for the 2023-2024 winter season beginning Nov.
+22. This chance to acclimate and rest helps your body adjust to the altitude.
 Be sure to get plenty of sleep during your journey, and lower the thermostat to below 68 degrees at night.
 If you start to notice signs of altitude sickness, drink more water, look into getting more oxygen from a delivery service and try to get to a lower elevation if possible.

 With this family-friendly insider’s guide to Beaver Creek Colorado, you can get a jump on your next ski vacation.
 Hopefully, you feel more comfortable planning your upcoming trip.
 Have you visited Beaver Creek on a family ski trip?
 If you have any favorite family restaurants or fun insider tips, please feel free to share them in the comments section below.
 Check out our other ski planning posts to help you in planning your ski trip.